shredthaGNAR/list-of-my-starred-repos/README.md

 * [StylishThemes/GitHub-Dark-Script](https://github.com/StylishThemes/GitHub-Dark-Script): Archived - Please use https://github.com/StylishThemes/GitHub-Dark directly
 * [alexmdodge/github-diff-explorer](https://github.com/alexmdodge/github-diff-explorer): The GitHub Diff Explorer is a Chrome/Firefox extension that generates a seamless file explorer with a minimalist focus.
 * [homerchen19/github-file-icons](https://github.com/homerchen19/github-file-icons): 🌈 🗂 A browser extension which gives different filetypes different icons to GitHub, GitLab, gitea and gogs.
 * [othyn/github-folder-icon-macOS](https://github.com/othyn/github-folder-icon-macOS): GitHub folder icon for use in macOS.
 Made so that it fits nicely alongside all the others inside your home directory.
-Mac OS X 10.5 (Leopard) through to macOS 13 (Ventura).
+Mac OS X 10.5 (Leopard) through to macOS 15 (Sequoia).
 * [quantleaf/github-natural-advanced-search](https://github.com/quantleaf/github-natural-advanced-search): None
 * [skills/github-pages](https://github.com/skills/github-pages): Create a site or blog from your GitHub repositories with GitHub Pages.
 * [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator): 🚀 Generate GitHub profile README easily with the latest add-ons like visitors count, GitHub stats, etc using minimal UI.